 These parts of the zoo cost extra, but we think the extra cost was absolutely worth it.
 We loved looking at the different types of fish at the aquarium.
 And my daughter was so thrilled that she had a chance to feed a giraffe!

-Tip #5: Pick and choose the animals you want to see
+Tip #5: Pick and choose the animals you want to see at the Guadalajara Zoo

 Even though we set aside a good chunk of the day for our visit to Guadalajara Zoo, it was impossible for us to see everything!
 If you’re planning to visit the zoo, I recommend that you prioritize the animals that you want to see.
 That way, you can make sure you see the ones you truly want to see.
 And you won’t get disappointed if you miss out on the animals you weren’t too interested in seeing anyway.